lgruenewald/martini_daemon/docs/architecture.md

   atom (since single atom interactions do not exist currently, this will do nothing).

-Fragments that fully contain a whole line in [rx_break] or [rx_update] will be removed from the system, even if they do not show up in the reaction.

 Then, the modification algorithm will update the types, charge, mass of all atoms according to the product [moleculetype].
 If the type is * in the [moleculetype], the type is not updated.